N3koMimi/Zincum/README.md

-# This project is dead, use Frosco instead
+# This project is dead.

+time to get rid of the old useless projects i started

 # IMPORTANT NOTICE
 this build wont work out of the box , it just has the basic functions 'they are not connected'